 Kayaking Puerto Bories

-We will set out from the beach in front of the hotel and row through the waters of the Señoret Canal.
-This tour is recommendable both for first-time kayakers as well as more experienced family groups and individuals.
+We will set out from the shore in front of the hotel and row through the waters of the Señoret Canal.
+This tour is recommendable for both first-time kayakers, as well as those with more experience.
+The trip takes from one to two hours, depending on expertise.
+If the winds are blowing in our favor, we will head towards Puerto Natales, cross to the Peninsula or head towards Puerto Condor.
+Beautiful pictures of the hotel can be taken from the bay.

 Kayaking Eberhard fjord